Vespertiine/rlg327-file-parser/README.md

 The parser requires LF line endings.

-See `src/runner.cpp` for some details on usage.
+See `src/runner.cpp` or the included files in the `doc` folder for details on usage.